ftcister/ftcister/README.md

 My name is Felipe Cisternas Alvarez, I'm from Chile and I'm a Computer Science & Engineer Student

-Currently working at MyFutureAI as a Data Science Intern

 I like to Learn about Data Science, Machine Learning, Deep Learning, Quantum Computing

 ## Skills